List of forms of government

 totalitarian regimes and, sitting between these two, authoritarian regimes with hybrid regimes.
 Another modern classification system includes monarchies as a standalone entity or as a hybrid system of the main three.
-Scholars generally refer to a dictatorship as either a form of authoritarianism or totalitarianism.
+Scholars generally refer to a dictatorship as either a form of government which is characterized by a leader who holds absolute or near-absolute political power.

 The ancient Greek philosopher Plato discusses in the Republic five types of regimes: aristocracy, timocracy, oligarchy, democracy, and tyranny.
 The question raised by Plato in the Republic: What kind of state is best?
 Generational changes informed by new political and cultural beliefs, technological progress, values and morality over millenniums have resulted in considerable shifts in the belief about the origination of political authority, who may participate in matters of state, how people might participate, the determination of what is just, and so forth.